 - First sand back until you have a completely smooth surface to work with.
 Use a sanding block and work with the grain.
 We wont cover sanding in detail here, so if you do need to brush up a little try this article for more information.
 Once you are done be sure to remove any excess dust and then clean the guitar with acetone if available.
 The goal here is to have a surface that will absorb the darker stain we are going to use to bring out your guitar’s wood grain pattern.

 - Next apply your wood grain filler if required, again we wont cover this in any great detail but this article will explain the process in more depth.
 Just be sure to apply thickly over the face of the guitar and then work in with a scraper or my preference is a damp rag to really work into the grain.
 Work first with the grain and then against it.
 Once dried scrape back with your scraper and then wipe of with a semi-damp rag.
-Some timbers such as mahogany are quite tightly grained so may be able to skip this step.
+Some timbers such as basswood are quite tightly grained so may be able to skip this step.

 Highlighting the Grain